 Last night I sat with my husband after putting my youngest to bed.
-She nursed to sleep.
+I had just spent a good amount of time breastfeeding, as I do most nights.
 I sat at the table next to him, and with no expression told him that her nursing sessions were getting shorter and shorter and I could see the end coming near.

 She is 14 months, almost the same age as my other two girls when they ended their breastfeeding journey.

 A flood of emotions took over took me.
 It was hard to swallow.
 I could feel the tears welling up in my eyes.